RogerCre/template_repo/README.md

-# Word count example
+# Example

-These programs will count words in a given text, plot a bar chart of the 10 most common words, and test [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law) on the two most common words.
+These programs will do "this", and test "this law" on data.

 - Inspired by and derived from https://hpc-carpentry.github.io/hpc-python/ which is distributed under